interpretica-io/.github/profile/README.md

 ## We make awesome static analysis tools

-And soon we're going to publish our tools.
+And soon we're going to publish our open-source projects.

 Stay tuned!